THE ABSOLUTE BASICS

 The <p> element displays a paragraph.

 The <a> element creates links.
-It uses an attribute, which is like a setting for an element.
+It uses an attribute, which is like a setting

 The <br> element creates a line break.